 The special design of the building is the creation of American architect Frank Lloyd Wright, and there is no doubt that the building's exterior draws many visitors to enjoy the beauty.
 The building is a cultural symbol, and an icon for architecture that is modern and new, creative and curious.

 Though its beauty, many criticize the design of the building which brings with it failures, and lack of conformity to its location.
 For its spiral shape, observing the art inside is not completely straight, but crooked, what can be difficult to see the art in the same perspective that the artist was aiming for.
-The ceilings in the Guggenheim Museum are lower than usual, and some say this gives a sense that paintings and other artists do not receive the respect they deserve.
+The ceilings in the Guggenheim Museum are lower than usual, and some say this gives a sense that paintings and other art do not receive the respect they deserve.

 A few years after Wright passed away, in 1992 the building underwent renovations, where more floors were added to the museum, with higher ceilings.
 There the pieces of art were moved that required bigger spaces.